Windows

-This article explains how to change the Windows Automatic Maintenance (WAM) scheduled time in Windows 11.
+This guide explains how to adjust the time for Windows Automatic Maintenance (WAM) in Windows 11.

-You can wake the computer up for the scheduled maintenance tasks if your computer is asleep or in hibernation mode during the default scheduled Time.
+You can wake the computer up for the scheduled maintenance tasks if your computer is sleeping or hibernating when the 2 AM task starts.
 You can also list and view all the maintenance tasks available on your device.

 First, open the Control Panel app.

-Then go to the Control Panel > System and Security > Security and Maintenance > Automatic Maintenance page.
+Go to Control Panel > System and Security > Security and Maintenance > Automatic Maintenance.

-Define WAM tasks scheduled Time with the Local Group Policy Editor
+Change WAM Time Using Local Group Policy Editor

-Computer Configuration -> Administrative Templates -> Windows Components -> Maintenance Scheduler
+Navigate through these folders: Computer Configuration > Administrative Templates > Windows Components > Maintenance Scheduler.

 12:00 AM2001-01-01T00:00:00